PatrickPT/patrickpt.github.io/content/posts/2023_09_29_Retrieval_Augmented_Generation/2023_09_29_Retrieval_Augmented_Generation.md

 # TL;DR

-This blogpost focusses on AI Architecture and specifically on Retrieval Augemnted Generation.
-Retrieval Augmented Generation can be used to productionize LLM models for enterprise architecture easily.
+This blogpost tries to explain Retrieval Augmented Generation.
+Retrieval Augmented Generation is an Architecture used for NLp tasks which can be used to productionize LLM models for enterprise architecture easily.

 # Why should i care?